renpy/renpy/sphinx/source/screen_python.rst

         The text-to-speech text used for buttons that use this Action, if the button does not have the :propref:`alt` property set.
-This can set to a string in the class, in the constructor, it or it can be a Python property that returns a string.
+This can set to a string in the class, or in the constructor, or it can be a Python property that returns a string.

 To run an action from Python, use :func:`renpy.run`.